leadedge/ofxNDI/README.md

 Examples have been updated to include all options available.
 For a simple, practical example, refer to the webcam sender.
 The examples assume Openframeworks 10 and are not compatible with previous versions.

-31.03.18 - Updated for NDI SDK Vers 3
-Search source for "Vers 3"
-Note changes to function argument variable types to match with Version 3.

 ## Setup

 For Windows